torrespro/training-be-module-01/enterprise-integration-module/README.md

 ### Build and Run

 Let's compile everything and fire up the portal to test our new routes.
 If the portal is already running, stop it by pressing *Ctrl+C*.
-In the **portal** folder, execute:
+In the **webapp/portalserver** folder, execute:

      mvn clean jetty:run